Baccalaureate Degree Requirements

 Second Baccalaureate Degree

 - If eligible, postbaccalaureate students seeking an additional undergraduate degree must complete the following requirements: (a) a minimum of 30 units in residence at California State University, Fresno since completion of the most recent degree, including 24 upper-division units; (b) at least 12 units in the major in residence at this university since the last baccalaureate degree.
 (Departments may set higher requirements.); (c) all units required in the major.
 No credit may be applied from courses taken for an earlier degree.
 If required major courses were previously taken, the student must substitute, with the approval of the department, additional major courses.
-Graduate -level courses (200 series) may not be applied toward the requirements for a second baccalaureate degree or additional undergraduate major. (e) Completion of 40 upper-division units taken since the most recent degree was granted. (f) Filing of an undergraduate degree application and payment of graduation fee.
+Graduate-level courses (200 series) may not be applied toward the requirements for a second baccalaureate degree or additional undergraduate major; (f) filing of an undergraduate degree application and payment of graduation fee.
 (See Graduation.)

 - Students pursuing a second baccalaureate degree cannot select the catalog used for the initial undergraduate degree.
 If students do not remain in continuous attendance, the requirements will be those in effect at the time they reenter the university or complete their programs.
 (See Choice of Catalog.)

 - Postbaccalaureate students may not earn a minor or a second minor.

-Upper-division and/or graduate-level units earned at Fresno State in the semester or summer session in which the bachelor’s degree is granted will automatically be notated on the student’s permanent record as postbaccalaureate credit as long as
+Upper-division and/or graduate-level units earned at Fresno State in the semester or summer session in which the bachelor’s degree is granted will be notated on the student’s permanent record as postbaccalaureate credit as long as

 - the courses are not needed for the bachelor's degree.